 I certainly believe that there are a number of Western development practitioners who have taken this perspective – of the limits of their own understanding – to heart, in useful ways.
 And it’s also quite clear to me that any number of practitioners persist in seeing low income countries as a series of gaps and lacks, filled with people who are not inherently passive, but are still incapable of generating substance and meaning on their own.
 When you look at a dirt road, and immediately wonder why it isn’t paved, rather than pondering the ways that people use it and the spaces it connects, your normative vision of the world is likely standing between you and a more proximately accurate understanding.

-I remember having this instinctive reaction myself when I took the above photo in Kinshasa (on my BlackBerry, apologies for the poor quality).
-Ha, a Congolese shoe store!
-That’s not the right way to move beyond bricks-and-mortar retail… I didn’t notice the creative display (maximum visibility of shoes in a minimal space, compared to piling them on a table).
+I remember having this instinctive reaction myself when I took the above photo in Kinshasa (on my BlackBerry in 2009, apologies for the poor quality).
+I thought something along the lines of “wow, that’s an awfully low budget shoe store.”
+I didn’t notice the creative display (maximum visibility of shoes in a minimal space, compared to piling them on a table).
 I didn’t think about the processes by which sending Western cast-offs to low income countries, to be purchased by the bale by clothing merchants, had become a normal and even admired aspect of globalization.
 It didn’t even occur to me that this particular vendor had thoughtfully specialized in white trainers.
 I only saw what wasn’t there.
 It’s the steady challenge of life, and especially work, in a globalized world, to learn to focus on what is there.